x676f64/secureum-mind_map/Solidity101/Mapping Types.md

 4. They can only have a [data location](Data%20Location.md) of [storage](../Ethereum101/Storage.md) and thus are allowed for [state variables](State%20Variables.md), as storage reference types in [functions](Functions.md), or as [parameters](Parameters.md) for library functions

 5. They cannot be used as parameters or return parameters of contract functions that are publicly visible.
-These restrictions are also true for [arrays](Arrays.md) and [structs](Structs.md) that contain [sappings](Mapping%20Types.md).
+These restrictions are also true for [arrays](Arrays.md) and [structs](Structs.md) that contain mappings.

 6. You cannot iterate over mappings, i.e. you cannot enumerate their keys.
 It is possible, though, to implement a data structure on top of them and iterate over that.